Change is possible, and it starts with each of us!

 Diamond membership Information

-If you choose to purchase a Diamond membership, it will go for a month from the start date and then renew automatically each month after that.
+When you start a membership - either a Diamond or a Library Pass - it will go for a month and then renew automatically each month after that.
 You can easily cancel renewal at any time and your access to the content will just expire on your renewal date.

 Scholarships: the cost of education should not be a barrier.
 If the requested contributions are beyond your financial means, but you believe you will benefit from attending this webinar, please check out our Diamond membership scholarship program.
 Scholarships are for 6 months of education at the Academy, including this webinar.